 Hyper-V Ubuntu Installation Guide

-Following the steps outlined below, you can enable Hyper-V and start using it to create an Ubuntu virtual machine:
+Hyper-V is not installed and enabled by default on Windows systems.
+The steps below outline how to enable Hyper-V and start using it to create an Ubuntu virtual machine.

 Note: If you'd like to find out more about virtual desktop solutions, check our guide to VDI environments.

 Using Hyper-V requires virtualization enabled in the motherboard's BIOS.
-The exact steps of this process will vary depending on the model of your motherboard.
+The exact steps for this process will vary depending on the motherboard:

-1. Open the BIOS by rebooting your computer and pressing the BIOS button (F1, F2, F10, F12, or Delete, depending on the motherboard model) when prompted.
+1. Open the BIOS by rebooting your computer and pressing the BIOS button when prompted (F1, F2, F10, F12, or Delete, depending on the manufacturer).

 2. The virtualization settings are located under the CPU or Advanced BIOS Settings category, depending on your system.